w3c/wai-about-wai/_about/new-work.md

 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after #.
 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:".

-title: "Advancing Accessibility at W3C WAI (March 2022)"
+title: "What We're Working On"
-title_html: "Advancing Accessibility at W3C WAI<br><span style='font-style: italic; font-size: 0.625em;'>March 2020 Activities and Upcoming Publications</span>"
+title_html: "What We're Working On<br><span style='font-style: italic; font-size: 0.625em;'>Accessibility Activities and Upcoming Publications from W3C WAI, updated March 2020</span>"
 # nav_title: "Short Title" # NEW: (I think not used yet, but in place for possible future use.)

 lang: en   # Change "en" to the translated-language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry